mdwhatcott/pyspecs/readme.markdown

 =====================================

-pyspecs is a testing framework that strives to achieve more readable specifications (tests) by leveraging some fancy syntactic sugar (python decorators) and auto-discovery of tests/specs.
+pyspecs is a testing framework that strives to achieve more readable specifications (tests) by leveraging some fancy syntactic sugar and auto-discovery of tests/specs.
 Installation is straightforward:

 <pre>
     $ pip install pyspecs